-Key Issues Raised Lend Lease Response City of Sydney Response 11 Previous (February 2011) Recommendation 12 - Information is to be submitted as to the pedestrian access along Hickson Road or how access is proposed to be maintained to the surrounding area.
+Key Issues Raised Lend Lease Response City of Sydney Response Concern is also raised at the relocation of the pedestrian bridge to Margaret Street West.
+The pedestrian bridge should link with City Walk as this is a central area and focal point for works and visitors to Barangaroo. ensure the identified matters are adequately addressed at such time as Project Applications for the bridge and City Walk connections are lodged is noted.
+11 Previous (February 2011) Recommendation 12 - Information is to be submitted as to the pedestrian access along Hickson Road or how access is proposed to be maintained to the surrounding area.
 Connections to Hickson Road including Napoleon Street and nearby destinations need to be considered.
-City of Sydney comment: Generally satisfied.
 Noted.
-The proponent's responses to Transport for NSW are noted.
-12 Previous (February 2011) Recommendation 13 - That one architect is responsible for the design of the entire building, or if two architects are to be retained, then either the architectural language should be consistent or a more apparent separation between tower and podium needs to occur.
-Previous (February 2011) Recommendation 14 - In light of known tenant expectations for buildings to be without corporate colours, the proponent should provide montages of the building with the yellow elements shown in alternate colours in order to assess the architectural/urban design outcome.
-City of Sydney Comment: Recommendation 14 has been generally satisfied.
-Additional recommendation 13A: The City's control standard of a minimum street frontage height of 22-24 metres should be applied as a minimum to this significant development.
-The Council's comment that Recommendation 14 has been satisfied is noted.
-It is not proposed to increase the street frontage height of the podium.
+No further comment is required.
+12 City of Sydney comment: Generally satisfied.Previous (February 2011) Recommendation 13 - That one architect is responsible for the design of the entire building, or if two architects are to be retained, then either the architectural language should be consistent or a more apparent separation between tower and podium needs to occur.Previous (February 2011) Recommendation 14 - In light of known tenant expectations for buildings to be without corporate colours, the proponent should provide montages of the building with the yellow elements shown in alternate colours in order to assess the architectural/urban design outcome.City of Sydney Comment: Recommendation 14 has been generally satisfied.Additional recommendation 13A: The City's control standard of a minimum street frontage height of 22-24 metres should be applied as a minimum to this significant development.
+The Council's comment that Recommendation 14 has been generally satisfied is noted.
+It is not proposed to increase the street frontage height of the podium .
 A three storey podium wraps around the building beyond the extent of the tower form.
 The podium reaches a height of RL 18, or approximately 14.5 metres above street level.
-The podium also features a pop-up section on the north western corner which reaches a height of RL 23.3.
-The podium accommodates retail uses on the lower levels that will activate the building's street and land frontages and provide an appropriate human scale.
+The podium accommodates retail uses that will activate the building's street and land frontages and provide an appropriate human scale.
 Recommendation 14 has been satisfied.
 The City of Sydney's Recommendation 13A remains.
 Other modifications by the proponent to the approval are possible and it is considered that further amendments should be incorporated.
 13 Previous (February 2011) Recommendation 15 - The testing report 'Archaeological Testing Barangaroo South' should be submitted as part of the PPR so that the extent of the testing and whether this was satisfactory can be assessed.
 City of Sydney comment: Potentially satisfied by Conditions D17 and D18 applied to C4.
 This comment refers to Commercial Building C4 (Mod 1) Application and does not relate to the subject application.
 Satisfied.
-It is assumed that similar conditions would also be imposed on C5.
-14 Previous (February 2011) Recommendation 16 - The proponent should commit to, and be required by conditions of consent to, provide further modelling to assess the impacts of potential changes on local air quality should there be any substantial changes to pollutant emitting activities proposed This comment refers to Commercial Building C4 (Mod 1) Application.
-Consistent with the Commercial Building Agreed and supported.
+It is assumed that similar conditions would also be imposed on C3.
+14 Previous (February 2011) Recommendation 16 - The proponent should commit to, and be required by conditions of consent to, provide further modelling to assess the impacts of potential changes on local air quality should there be any substantial changes to pollutant emitting activities proposed during construction.
+This comment refers to Commercial Building C4 (Mod 1) Application.
+Consistent with the Commercial Agreed and supported.